InnovationSE/SAREF-Generated-By-OLGA/SAREF-RomanticWeb/README.md

 static string clientURI = "http://www.saref.instance/example";
 ```

-Then, the contextFactory is configured to the mappings from the C# interfaces and their annotations.
+Then, the contextFactory is configured to be linked with the mappings from the C# interfaces and their annotations.
 ```C#
 public static void InitContext()
  {